30% OFF Tempcover fee in our app

 When you’ve agreed on the price, you can complete the sale.

-The ideal payment method is obviously cash, but make sure you’ve counted all the notes multiple times and that they all look legit.
+• The ideal payment method is a bank transfer, or in some cases cash, but make sure you’ve counted all the notes multiple times and that they all look legit.

-They could also do a bank transfer which is incredibly quick and easy nowadays with online banking.
+• Bank transfers are incredibly quick and easy with online banking.

 Try and have all the paperwork ready to go before they arrive, this will save time now and avoid that awkward wait while you run around gathering documents.